isomerpages/nparks-apoc/_conference-programme/Call for Abstracts.md

 #### **Abstract Selection**

-1. Abstracts will be reviewed by the Conference Scientific Committee
+1. Abstracts will be reviewed by the Conference Scientific Committee.

-2. The submitting author will be informed about the acceptance or rejection of the submitted abstract for oral or poster presentation by 26 June 2023
+2. The submitting author will be informed about the acceptance or rejection of the submitted abstract for oral or poster presentation by 26 June 2023.

-3. By submitting an abstract, the submitting author confirms that all information contained in the abstract is correct and has been approved by the co-authors
+3. By submitting an abstract, the submitting author confirms that all information contained in the abstract is correct and has been approved by the co-authors.

 4. Submission of an abstract constitutes the author’s consent for publication.
 All abstracts will be published in the form of an electronic abstract book.